LAW ENFORCEMENT / POLICE FOUNDATIONS DIPLOMA

 During the on-the-job practical work placement, the student will be required to participate in a volunteer community based project focusing on one or more of the above modules.

-PROGRAM LENGTH: 42 weeks, including 2 week placement
+PROGRAM LENGTH: 42 weeks, including 2-week practicum

 - 165 Dundas Street West, 3rd Floor